scaffold-eth/scaffold-eth-2/CONTRIBUTING.md

 The goal of Scaffold-ETH 2 is to provide the primary building blocks for a decentralized application.

-The repo can be forked to include integrations and more features, but we want to keep the master branch simple and minimal.
+The repo can be forked to include integrations and more features.

 ### Project Status